CHTJonas/roombooking/README.md

 When coding, please try to update any tests your code affects or, even better, add new tests where none currently exist!
 Don't worry if you're not too sure about this - if you open a Pull Request we can provide some assistance.
 To run the full test suite, type the following into your terminal (or append to `docker-compose run --rm web`):

 1. `rails test`
 2. `rails test:system`

 Please ensure your code adheres to the following basic style rules.
 You should be able to do this automatically by installing an [EditorConfig compatible](https://editorconfig.org/#download) text editor/IDE, or a plugin.

 * Use UNIX-style (LF) line endings.
-* End every file with a single blank line.
+* Terminate every file with a single blank line at the end.
+* Remove any whitespace characters preceding new lines.
 * Use the UTF-8 character set.
 * Indent code blocks using two spaces (please don't use tabs).